When does Cardiogram collect data?

 Apple Watch

-By default, an Apple Watch collects heart-rate readings every 3-7 minutes.
-If you’d like to collect data more frequently (every 5 seconds), you can do so from within the Cardiogram watch app or switching the Apple Watch into workout mode.
-The Cardiogram app does not need to be open on the watch or the phone for data to be collected.
+By design, an Apple Watch collects heart-rate readings at random intervals throughout the day based on your activity.
+If you’d like to collect data more frequently (every 5 seconds), you can do so from within the Cardiogram watch app and using "Continous Mode."
+The Cardiogram app does not need to be opened on the watch or the phone for data to be collected.

 For WearOS devices, you can customize how often Cardiogram collects data by using the Cardiogram Wear watch app.
 You can also turn on continuous recording by turning on workout mode.